 Larch House not only achieves the PassivhausSee more on the Passivhaus standard.
 The PassivHaus Institute has pioneered a standard for low energy buildings.
 It includes very low energy usage and ways of achieving this.
 The word is derived from the idea of buildings which are fundamentally low energy and passive solar heated rather than using extra gadgets to heat them.
-See Passivhaus for the UK branch of the organisation. standard but is also zero carbon due to the large areas of solar collectors on the roofs.
-This achieves CSH Code for Sustainable Homes.
-A standard for eco-houses developed by the Building Research Establishment.
-It covers a wide range of criteria Level 6, a UK first.
+See Passivhaus for the UK branch of the organisation. standard but is also zero carbonbit of a slippery fish.
+It tends to mean that a building uses no carbon (oil, coal, etc) to heat it (meaning in a 'net' way).
+It usually ignores the carbon which goes into building it (the embodied energy).
+See the page on Zero Carbon? due to the large areas of solar collectors on the roofs.
+This achieves CSHCode for Sustainable Homes.
+A delightful tool for assessing how green a home is.
+Unfortunately now withdrawn (2015) by this short sighted government.
+Level 6, a UK first.
 Lime House achieves CSH level 5

 The other elevations have low levels of glazing.

 A slightly different approach was taken here.
 The UK climate (and particularly the somewhat higher altitude of this location) tends to be more overcast than in mainland Europe where the Passivhaus standard is most often applied and south facing passive solar gain is relatively less important so glazing was not used to the same extent as the Larch House: rather the heating relies more on internal heat gains and higher insulation values